pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_image_add.hbs.md

-## tanzu insight image add
+# tanzu insight image add

-Add an image report
+Use this command to add an image report.

 ## <a id='synopsis'></a>Synopsis